Fruits are widely recommended for achieving stability in health mainly due to their high anti-oxidative effects.

 This was thought to be due to the ability of fructose (the sugar in dried fruits) to displace sucrose (the sugar in white bread) in the digestive pathway unlike those that received white bread alone who showed higher blood sugar spikes.

-Those that had the dried fruits alone had a much lower blood-sugar spike (lower glycemic index).
+Those who had the dried fruits alone had a much lower blood-sugar spike (lower glycemic index).

 What did this study end up showing?